-Puja will be held at Shri Kashi Vishwanath Temple, Bangalore, and you can experience from your home!
+Puja will be held at Shree Eshwara Temple, Bangalore, and you can experience from your home!

 Maha Shivaratri is a night of deep meditation and devotion, helping devotees receive divine blessings and wisdom.